| | | |

 Nutrition Facts and Ingredients from the label on the Cuisine Adventures Green Chile Chicken Firecrackers from Costco.

-Either way, these pack a lot of protein for such petite little snacks.
+Either way, these little guys pack a lot of protein for such petite little snacks.
 Looking carefully at the ingredients, I noticed there is “milk protein concentrate” and “whey protein concentrate” added to the mozzarella cheese, possibly to boost the protein levels in the firecrackers.

 Ingredients in Cuisine Adventures Green Chile Chicken Firecrackers